rubik/stack-hpc-coveralls/README.md

 Normally, for Stack projects, SHC just needs two things:

   - the name of your package
-  - the name of the test suite that generated the coverage data
+  - at least one test suite name (you can aggregate the Coverage data of multiple test suites)

 Just run the program from the root of you Stack project: